antoniomika/sish/README.md

 SSH can normally forward local and remote ports.
 This service implements an SSH server that only does that and nothing else.
 The service supports multiplexing connections over HTTP/HTTPS with WebSocket support.
 Just assign a remote port as port `80` to proxy HTTP traffic and `443` to proxy HTTPS traffic.
 If you use any other remote port, the server will listen to the port for connections, but only if that port is available.

-You can choose your own subdomain instead of relying on a randomly assigned one by setting the `-sish.bindrandom` option to `false` and then selecting a subdomain by prepending it to the remote port specifier:
+You can choose your own subdomain instead of relying on a randomly assigned one by setting the `-sish.forcerandomsubdomain` option to `false` and then selecting a subdomain by prepending it to the remote port specifier:

 `ssh -p 2222 -R foo:80:localhost:8080 ssi.sh`